homebridge/homebridge-plugin-template/README.md

 This is a template Homebridge platform plugin and can be used as a base to help you get started developing your own plugin.

+This template should be use in conjunction with the developer documentation available at [https://developers.homebridge.io](https://developers.homebridge.io/).

 ## Clone As Template

 Click the link below to create a new GitHub Repository using this template, or click the *Use This Template* button above.